Edwards-Paul/ESB_NCOPM_MokuPRO_FW601/README.md

 corresponding to an equivalent cavity-displacement code step of approximately 10 pm for the 59.0 cm measurement cavity described in the paper.
+This is divided by two on nearest-neighbor rounding.

 ---